 Insights and implications from the Multi-Asset Solutions Strategy Summit

 Each quarter, the J.P.
 Morgan Multi-Asset Solutions Team holds a two-day strategy summit where senior portfolio managers and strategists debate current asset allocation views and establish key global themes.
 Those views will be reflected across multi-asset portfolios managed by the team.
-Our Q2 2020 Asset Allocation Views represent the output of this meeting.
+Our Q3 2021 Asset Allocation Views represent the output of this meeting.

 Multi-Asset Solutions Key Insights & “Big Ideas”

-In previous editions of our Global Asset Allocation Views, we included a map and table of key global themes.
-Those themes helped us discuss the economic and market outlook, and shape the asset allocation that Solutions reflected across portfolios.
-While some of those themes are still in play we now choose to share the Key Insights and “Big Ideas” discussed in depth at the Strategy Summit.
-These reflect the collective core views of the portfolio managers and research teams within Multi-Asset Solutions and are the common perspectives we come back to and regularly retest in all our asset allocation discussions.
-We use these “Big Ideas” as a way of sense-checking our portfolio tilts, and ensuring they are reflected in all of our portfolios.
+The Key Insights and “Big Ideas” are discussed in depth at our Strategy Summit and collectively reflect the core views of the portfolio managers and research teams within Multi-Asset Solutions.
+They represent the common perspectives we come back to and regularly retest in all our asset allocation discussions.
+We use these “Big Ideas” as a way of sense-checking our portfolio tilts and ensuring they are reflected in all of our portfolios.

 Active allocation views

-In normal times, these asset class views apply to a 12- to 18-month horizon, however given current volatility and uncertainty they reflect a horizon of several months but are subject to revision as new information becomes available.
-We will update this tick chart at minimum monthly during this period of volatility.
-The dots represent our directional view, up/down arrows indicate a positive (▲) or negative (▼) change in view since the last revision.
+These asset class views apply to a 12- to 18-month horizon.
+Up/down arrows indicate a positive (▲) or negative (▼) change in view since the prior quarterly Strategy Summit.
 These views should not be construed as a recommended portfolio.
 This summary of our individual asset class views indicates strength of conviction and relative preferences across a broad-based range of assets but is independent of portfolio construction considerations.

 Diversification does not guarantee investment returns and does not eliminate the risk of loss.
 Diversification among investment options and asset classes may help to reduce overall volatility.